 See 6123 for this type of revenue received from federal grants through OSPI.
-See 6323 for this type of revenue received from non-federal agencies other than OSPI.
+See 6323 for this type of revenue received through an agency other than OSPI.

 (Reference: Individuals with Disabilities Education Act (IDEA) American Rescue Plan Act, HR 1319 - ARP Act: Sec.
 2014.)